IEEEBerkeley/web-151tapeout/index.md

         <!-- Lab -->
         <td class="lab">
             <a href="https://github.com/ucb-eecs151tapeout/eecs151t-labs/"> Lab 4</a><br><br>
-            - Get practical experience “verifying” your OFO Tile and apply that to any side projects.
+            Practical experience verifying OFO Tile and side project.
         </td>
         <!-- Lab Due -->
         <td>
-            Due in two weeks, but if you are taking a slower pace through the labs (which is completely fine!), we may discourage you from also pursuing a side project.
+            In two weeks _but if you are taking a slower pace through the labs (which is completely fine!), we may discourage you from also pursuing a side project._
         </td>
         <!-- Project Deliverable -->
         <td>
-            If OFO Tile works, work on your side project - submit by next week a proposal and timeline, keeping in mind **RTL Freeze** right after spring break.
+            If OFO Tile works, work on side project - submit by next week a proposal and timeline.
         </td>
     <!--kg-card-end: html--><!--kg-card-begin: html-->
     </tr>